ballmybeloved/Ballkour/README.md

 Course run: https://ballkour.com/playthrough

 Found a bug or have a suggestion?
 Please let us know in our Discord or open an issue here!
-Set a Top 10 time?
+Set a top 10 time?
 Submit a video with your run in our Discord!

 _Developed by ballmybeloved, with help from Kalaziel64_